svileng/conveyor-belt/Readme.md

 If you have the same keys in all environment configs ("scripts", etc) then the same code will work in all environments.

 ## Contributions
-Any pull requests are more than welcome.
+Pull requests are more than welcome.
 Please make your changes in your own branch, make sure the current tests are passing (run with `gulp mocha`) and update/add tests if necessary.
 Run `gulp` to get your ES6 code transpiled to ES5.

 ## Contributors